Optimal Data-Based Binning for Histograms

 which gives

-Thus, given the optimal number of bins found by maximizing (\ref{eq:log-posterior-for-M}), the mean and variance of the bin heights are found from (\ref{eq:mean-of-prob-density}) and (\ref{eq:variance-of-prob-density}), which allow us to construct an explicit histogram model of the probability density and perform computations and error analysis.
+Thus, given the optimal number of bins found by maximizing (\ref{eq:log-posterior-for-M}), the mean and variance of the bin probabilities are found from (\ref{eq:mean-of-prob-density}) and (\ref{eq:variance-of-prob-density}), which allow us to construct an explicit histogram model of the probability density and perform computations replete with proper error analysis.
 Note that in the case where there is one bin (\ref{eq:variance-of-prob-density}) gives a zero variance.